rohan-kalra904/RAG-Pipeline/README.md

 The prompt asks the model to create references, follow up questions and then the response from the LLM is given as user output.

+## Setup and How to run the code
+I have uploaded the code and the given the link to my google colab notebook.
+The PDFs are stored on my google drive and the API keys used are my own.
+Rest all dependencies are included in the code as download statements.
+So, to run the code just run the entire colab notebook at the last there will be a prompt to enter the query.